sgoeschl/freemarker-cli/README.md

 * You need to transform some structured text document (CSV, JSON, XML, Java Property file) into CSV, HTML, Markdown or Confluence markup
 * You need to convert an Excel document into CSV, HTML or Markdown
+* You need to create a nice-looking PDF from some boring JSON content

 The goal of `freemarker-cli` is to automate repeated transformation tasks